 13. The Dragon Boat Festival

-One of the most interesting festivals in Malaysia, Penang International Dragon Boat Festival is an annual event held at the Teluk Bahang dam near Georgetown.
-It’s exciting to witness more than 40 competitors from Malaysia and across the world participate in the race with their colorful traditional boats to the beats of the drums.
+One of the most interesting festivals in Malaysia, the Penang International Dragon Boat Festival is an annual event held at the Teluk Bahang dam near Georgetown.
+It’s exciting to witness more than 40 competitors from Malaysia and across the world participate in the race with their colourful traditional boats to the beats of the drums.
 You can click captivating pictures, taste local delicacies and enjoy the performances to entertain the crowds at the site.
-The Dragon Boat Festival is one of the most famous Malaysia festivals and is a huge hit amongst locals as well as tourists.
+The Dragon Boat Festival is one of the most famous Malaysian festivals and is a huge hit amongst locals as well as tourists.

 Where: Penang